FREQUENTLY ASKED QUESTIONS

 How often do transfers occur and why?

-Transfers out or Susan's care rarely occur.
-If a transfer is imminent, it's usually because the baby is not tolerating labor well.
+If a transfer is indicated, it's usually because the baby is not tolerating labor well.
 We closely monitor the babies during each phase of labor and if the baby is not happy, we arrange for the back-up Doctor to take over care in the hospital.

 If a transfer is needed during labor where do I go?